 - Click on the “Modules” tab (the font is grey, the tab is grey when it’s been clicked on).

 - To search by subject, select the college you’re applying for (ie Arts & Humanities or Engineering) under “Category”

 - If there a multiple subjects available under “Subject,” choose the subject area you’re interested in

-- Then tick the boxes to show course levels (Undergraduate students usually find Levels 1, 2, and 3 a good fit)
+- Then tick the boxes to filter your search for Levels 1, 2, and 3.

 - Click the search button to see courses offered

 - Check when the course is offered (semester 1 = fall, semester 2 = spring)